Maya Angelou: Death

-Angelou died on the morning of May 28, 2014, at the age of 86.
-She was found by her nurse.
-Although Angelou had reportedly been in poor health and had canceled recent scheduled appearances, she was working on another book, an autobiography about her experiences with national and world leaders.
+Angelou died on the morning of May 28, 2014, at age 86.
+Although Angelou had been in poor health and had canceled recent scheduled appearances, she was working on another book, an autobiography about her experiences with national and world leaders.
 During her memorial service at Wake Forest University, her son Guy Johnson stated that despite being in constant pain due to her dancing career and respiratory failure, she wrote four books during the last ten years of her life.
 He said, "She left this mortal plane with no loss of acuity and no loss in comprehension."

-Tributes to Angelou and condolences were paid by artists, entertainers, and world leaders, including Obama, whose sister was named after Angelou, and Bill Clinton.
+Tributes to Angelou and condolences were paid by artists, entertainers, and world leaders, including President Obama, whose sister was named after Angelou, and Bill Clinton.
 Harold Augenbraum, from the National Book Foundation, said that Angelou's "legacy is one that all writers and readers across the world can admire and aspire to."
 The week after Angelou's death, I Know Why the Caged Bird Sings rose to number 1 on Amazon.com's bestseller list.

 On May 29, 2014, Mount Zion Baptist Church in Winston-Salem, of which Angelou was a member for 30 years, held a public memorial service to honor her.
 On June 7, a private memorial service was held at Wait Chapel on the campus of Wake Forest University in Winston-Salem.
 The memorial was shown live on local stations in the Winston-Salem/Triad area and streamed live on the university web site with speeches from her son, Oprah Winfrey, Michelle Obama, and Bill Clinton.
 On June 15, a memorial was held at Glide Memorial Church in San Francisco, where Angelou was a member for many years.
 Rev. Cecil Williams, Mayor Ed Lee, and former mayor Willie Brown spoke.